Chris Barnes (bowler): PBA50 Tour

 Barnes joined the PBA50 Tour (for players 50 years and older) in 2020, but the season was cancelled due to the COVID-19 pandemic.
 In his fourth event of the 2021 season on June 30, Barnes won his first PBA50 Tour title at the PBA50 Cup major in Lubbock, Texas.

 Barnes captured three PBA50 titles in 2022, at the Granville Financial Open in Aberdeen, North Carolina, David Small's Championship Lanes Open in Anderson, Indiana, and David Small's JAX60 Open in Jackson, Michigan.

 On July 23, 2023, Barnes won his fifth PBA50 Tour title and second PBA50 major at the PBA50 World Championship, the crowning event of the inaugural PBA50 World Series of Bowling held in Jackson, Michigan.
 His sixth PBA50 Tour title was again earned in Jackson, MI at the 2024 PBA50 Ballard Championship.

-Barnes has won two titles in the 2025 PBA50 Tour season.
-He won the PBA50 South Shore Classic in (Hammond, Indiana) on July 26, and also won the PBA50 Holman Championship on July 17 at the PBA50 World Series of Bowling in Jackson, Michigan.
+Barnes won two more titles in the 2025 PBA50 Tour season.
+He won the PBA50 South Shore Classic in (Hammond, Indiana) on July 26, and also won the PBA50 Holman Championship on July 17 at the PBA50 World Series of Bowling III in Jackson, Michigan.

+On June 14, 2026, Barnes won the PBA50 FireLake Classic in Shawnee, Oklahoma for his ninth PBA50 Tour title.
+On August 8, he won the Petraglia BVL PBA50 Tournament of Champions for his second title of the season, tenth PBA50 title overall, and third PBA50 major.
+By winning, he earned enough points to claim 2026 PBA Player of the Year honors.